elazar/resume/README.md

 **Software Engineer III (Remote) - November 2018 to January 2020**

-* Maintained a legacy monolith using PHP 7, MySQL, and the Slim framework
+* Maintained a legacy monolith using PHP 7, MySQL, and Slim
-* Maintained a series of microservices built on Node, PostgreSQL, and the Restify framework
+* Maintained a series of microservices built on Node, PostgreSQL, and Restify
-* Participated in a full-stack scrum team tasked with adding major features affecting multiple services
 * Developed Docker configuration to automate installation of and running backend services for local development
 * Authored a new end-to-end test suite based on Cypress and Cucumber